Best rates guaranteed

 A noble inspiration

-Your hosts decided to name this place "Domaine Jeanne de Laval".
-She is a major figure in the history of Anjou.
+Your hosts decided to name this place "Domaine Jeanne de Laval."
+Jeanne de Laval is a major figure in the history of Anjou.

-It was in 1454 that she married René of Anjou, a poet-prince, enlightened patron of the arts, titular King of Naples and Count of Provence.
-Together, they embodied Anjou: its culture, its tolerance and its love for the arts.
+In 1454, she married René of Anjou, a poet-prince, enlightened patron of the arts, titular King of Naples, and Count of Provence.
+Together, they embody Anjou: its culture, its tolerance, and its love of the arts.

-Jeanne de Laval is remembered as a pious, cultured woman, attached to the land of Anjou.
-She often resided in the castles of the region in Beaufort-en-Vallée/La Ménitré.
+Jeanne de Laval is remembered as a pious, cultured woman, deeply attached to the Anjou region.
+She often resided in the castles of Beaufort-en-Vallée and La Ménitré.

-Even today, its influence can be felt in certain places and emblems of the region.
+Even today, her influence can be felt in certain places and symbols of the region.

 A residence steeped in local history